Part IV of X in a series on classic teas you need to taste

 - Light astringency

-- Aromas of grape, rose oil, or tomato vine
+- Aromas of grape, rose oil, sweet spice (cinnamon, nutmeg, clove,) or occasionally tomato vine

-Darjeeling teas derive from the Chinese varietal of plant, while most other Indian teas are produced from the assamica varietal.
+Darjeeling teas may be produced from sinensis sinensis cultivars originally brought from China, while most other Indian teas are produced from assamica.

-Many of these teas grow on steeply sloping mountainsides, and then are hard-withered in heated troughs.
+These teas can grow on steeply sloping mountainsides, and then are hard-withered in heated troughs.
 Added to that, second flush teas’ natural defenses are activated by allowing local insects to nibble on the leaves before harvest.
 Location and process serve to produce a wider range of stronger fragrances.

 Compare teas with others on the Scoresheet.